pj1234678/MagickaFix/README.md

 Instructions:

 1. Extract the contents of the ZIP file to the following folder, replacing the existing files:
-   C:\Program Files (x86)\Steam\steamapps\common\Magicka
+   `C:\Program Files (x86)\Steam\steamapps\common\Magicka`

 This effort took me more than 12 hours to accomplish, and it should significantly reduce crashes by over 90%+.

-Support the developers and buy this awsome game.
+Support the developers and buy this awesome game.

-List of Fixes:
+#### List of Fixes:

 1. Patched "UpdateAvailableAvatars" from "AddLockedParadoxRobe" to "AddUnlockedParadoxRobe."
-   - Removes the lock icon from the robes.Rare crash if you click a robe while holding down certain buttons.
+   - Removes the lock icon from the robes.
+Fixes a rare crash if you click a robe while holding down certain buttons.

 2. Patched "SubmenuCharacterSelect" to always set "me.setrobeused" to avoid using if statements.
    - Enables robe selection on an invalid Paradox login.

 3. Patched "Program main" to not hash check for "steam_api.dll."
    - Allows the use of a newer steam_api.dll to prevent achievement glitches.

 4. Patched "Gamesparks.dll" to override the "open()" and "terminate()" functions to prevent web system exceptions.